Jargon Buster For Guitarists

 Moderato – to play at a moderate tempo.

 Mother of Pearl – very pretty type of inlay.
-Genuine mother-of pearl comes from shells but a celluloid form is often used on guitars as it is easier to work with.
+Genuine mother-of pearl comes from certain sea shells.
+On guitars it’s easier to work with a celluloid form.

 Machine Heads – located in the headstock, these are used to tune the guitar.
 Also called Tuning keys or pegs.